MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Remove-MgEducationUserAssignmentSubmissionResource.md

 This allows you to 'reset' the resource to its original state.
 If the resource wasn't copied from the assignment but was added from the student, the resource is deleted.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaEducationUserAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationUserAssignmentSubmissionResource?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)